Upcoming shows and events for artist and knitted glass sculptor, Carol Milne.

 A new book by Anne Lee and E. Ashley Rooney, Foreword by Lois Russell, Introduction by Adrienne Sloane

 Nearly 500 photos of artwork with personal insights from 76 of today's most noteworthy artists show the tremendously broad range of possibilities that working in three dimensions can offer.
 In conjunction with the other two books in this acclaimed series, it invites readers to re-examine fiber art through a multifaceted contemporary lens.
 Both established artists and emerging artists whose work is attracting notice are gathered here.
 Carol Milne's knitted glass and Peter Gentenaar's technique of vacuum forming and air-drying paper fibers are but a few examples of artists using new materials with traditional methods.

 Linchpin, 2017, 9 x 12 x 14 inches

-Opening in Tacoma, WA on July 20th at the National Basketry Association Conference, this group show, juried by Lloyd Herman, will travel to the Sally D. Francisco Gallery at Peters Valley Craft School, Layton NJ (October-November 2017) and the Society of Arts + Crafts, Boston.
-(February - June 2018).
+Opening in Tacoma, WA on July 20th at the National Basketry Association Conference, this group show was juried by Lloyd Herman, former director of the Renwick Gallery in Washington, DC.
+The show will start at the American Art Company, Tacoma, WA (July 20-Aug 26, 2017) and will travel to the Sally D. Francisco Gallery at Peters Valley School of Craft, Layton NJ (Sept 16-Oct 29, 2017) and the Society of Arts + Crafts, Boston.
+(March 29 - June 9, 2018).